Which is better for you: Disc Sander or Belt Sander?

 Aggressive and Unforgiving

 High sanding power demands care.
-A moment of inattention can create deep gouges in your workpiece.
+A moment of inattention can create deep gouges in your work piece.

 The size, power, and grip of belt sanders make them trickier for finesse work, rounding edges, producing swirls, and containing dust.